devsoc-unsw/graphql-api/README.md

 Inserts data into the PostgreSQL table specified by `table_name`.
 If such a table does not yet exist, it is created as specified in `sql_up`.

+Insertion into Hasuragres uses 'upsertion' logic.
+This means that when inserting rows, if there is already an existing row with the same primary key, we update that row rather than raising an error.
+This approach is also used if `write_mode` is set to `"overwrite"` so that rows still present after overwriting don't get deleted and cascade down to any dependent tables.

 Hasuragres keeps track of the SQL scripts used to create each table.
 If there is an inconsistency between the stored `sql_up` script and the one provided in the request, then the table is re-created using the new `sql_up`.
 The stored `sql_down` is used to drop the old table - it's important that `sql_down` is correct, otherwise updates to the table structure may fail.

 When a table is created, it is automatically tracked in Hasura and added to the GraphQL Schema.
 Corresponding query fields are created called `<table_name>` and `<table_name>_by_pk` (note that `table_name` will be in lowercase), with fields for each column of the table.
 Furthermore, any foreign key relationships are inferred, and fields containing nested objects are added to each relevant queryable data type.
 More information can be found [here](https://hasura.io/docs/latest/getting-started/how-it-works/index/).